Alex Kirilloff Player Props: Twins vs. Athletics

-Alex Kirilloff -- with a slugging percentage of .313 in his past 10 games (including no home runs) -- will be in action for the Minnesota Twins versus the Oakland Athletics, with Hogan Harris on the hill, on July 15 at 7:07 PM ET.
+On Sunday, Alex Kirilloff (.313 slugging percentage in past 10 games, with no home runs) and the Minnesota Twins play the Oakland Athletics, whose starting pitcher will be JP Sears.
+First pitch is at 4:07 PM ET.

 Alex Kirilloff Game Info & Props vs. the Athletics